internetarchive/openlibrary/CONTRIBUTING.md

 ## Common Setup Tasks

 ### Logging in as Admin
 Our login process on Open Library's dev instance is a bit funky.
-You need to correctly enter the right credetials (email: `openlibrary@example.com` pw: `admin123`) the **first** time or you will be logged in with a non-admin account (and will not be able to login as admin until you clear your cookies).
+You need to correctly enter the right credentials (email: `openlibrary@example.com` pw: `admin123`) the **first** time or you will be logged in with a non-admin account (and will not be able to login as admin until you clear your cookies).
 More info here:
 - https://github.com/internetarchive/openlibrary/issues/1197#issuecomment-479752932

 ### Adding Data to Open Library